 Our Attorneys Can Bring You Peace Of Mind

 We know this is a lot to take in.
 But we also feel it is necessary for you to understand the charges against your child and the challenges he or she may face.
 While juvenile charges can put undue stress on a family, hiring an experienced attorney can help you find a bit of peace of mind during this difficult time.

-To speak with an experienced attorney about your child’s case, call us at 937-552-5947 or complete our contact form.
+To speak with an experienced criminal defense attorney about your child’s case, call us at XXX-XXX-XXXX or complete our contact form.
 Our offices are located in Troy, and we represent clients throughout Ohio.